Triangle

 Studying is a big part of your student experience, and we understand that it can be quite a change from being at school or college.

-On this page you'll find everything you need to know to help you get stuck into your studies - from information about how assessments and module enrolment work, through to additional learning opportunities that can complement your studies, like languages, study abroad opportunities and employability schemes.
+Information about your course and your induction timetable are available on your school or department page.
+You'll find everything else you need to know to help you get prepared for your studies on this page - from information about how assessments and module enrolment work, through to additional learning opportunities that can complement your studies, like languages, study abroad opportunities and employability schemes.

 Exams and assessments